microsoft/devhome/README.md

 The easiest way to communicate with the team is via GitHub issues.

-Please file new issues, feature requests, and suggestions but **search for similar open/closed preexisting issues before creating a new issue.**
+Please file new issues, feature requests, and suggestions but **DO search for similar open/closed preexisting issues before creating a new issue.**

 If you would like to ask a question that you feel doesn't warrant an issue (yet), please reach out to us via Twitter: